IngAmaury/EEG_UHB_LIBRARY/README.md

 ## Upgrade or uninstall

-Already had an older version of the library, I updated to the latest version with the code:
+Already had an older version of the library, you can updated to the latest version with the code:

 ```bash
 pip install --upgrade eeg-uhb